frederic-santos/compendium-santos-2020-jasrep/Org_manuscript/README.md

 ## Steps to follow

-1. Unzip the whole folder in your computer.
+1. Download and unzip the whole directory `Org_manuscript`.

 2. Open a terminal and set this folder as the working directory.
 Then enter the following command into the shell: